Website updated on .

 It's never too early to remind all paddlers to "Dress for the water, and not for the air".

-Been out paddling only twice this July, once on the Connequot River (launched with friends at the State site adjacent to the golf course in Great River).
-The second time out was on the Peconic River and we launched across from the Sportman's Club, by the RR tracks, in Wading River.
+Been out paddling on the Connequot River (launched with friends at the State site adjacent to the golf course in Great River).
+Then out on the Peconic River and we launched across from the Sportman's Club, by the RR tracks, in Wading River.
 Had a beginner paddling the Peconic with me and it was good exercise, as the water was low in spots necessitating exiting the kayaks and walking a bit while towing the boats in ankle deep water; a very cooling experience.
 We Lunched 'under' the L.I.R.R. tracks and retraced the trek from that point.
 On the Connequot River I was accompanied by two beginners and most of the paddling was for the purpose of getting aquainted with the experience; lots of fun.
 It was a very hot day but the water was very cooling.

 I have to admit to being a little disappointed at not having gotten to do much kayaking recently, what with everything happening in the hiking journal.
 It isn't that I haven't done any kayaking at all it's just that I haven't done any kayaking that warrented a journal entry.
 I was out recently on the Connequot River though.
 Launched at the county site by the golf course, in Great River.
 The occasion was a family outing of sorts.
 My cousin from Hopewell Junction came visiting and brought along a daughter and a friend.
 We used 3 sit-on-tops and I was in my Old Town Loon 120.
 This was the first time since the end of my summer camps that I got around to using my H2Yo sit-on-top.
 I didn't even consider bringing a camera as all three of my guests were newbies (okay, Brian said he had been on a kayak once before), however, Jaime and her mom, Lu, were sort of all over the river.
 Not that we didn't all have our measure of fun, but I take safety very seriously so most of my time was using backward paddling muscles.
 The day we chose was overcast and a little windy so the paddle wasn't an all day affair but a couple hours.
 I was reminded though of how much I like the H2Yo: she's sleek, and long (more than 11' and has 29.5" athwart its widest), and she moves through the water with nary a ripple.
 She even comes with a removable strapped down dry hatch that fits over its rear if the space isn't used for a pal or.....
 The H2Yo is equally competent with waves as on water that's like glass; you could even surf with her, or fish, or.....
 And this particular H2Yo was the favorite of everyone at summer camp and I couldn't tell how many offers I've had for her.
 I've friends who think me silly for having kayak loyalty.......they're just not capable of understanding.